Ehrhart Theory of Paving and Panhandle Matroids: Progress toward Ehrhart positivity for panhandle matroids

 (This quantity is notated $P^n_{a,b}$ rather than $\elm{n}{a,b}$ in \cite{FerroniHypersimplices}.)
 The numbers $\elm{n}{a,b}$ generalize the unsigned Stirling numbers of the first kind $\stir{n}{k}$ (the number of permutations of $[n]$ with $k$ cycles).
-They satisfy the following identities (among others):
+They satisfy the following identities (among others), whch we will use freely:

 Identity~\eqref{elm-stirling} follows from the standard generating function for first-Stirling numbers \cite[Proposition~1.3.7]{Stanley}, and~\eqref{elm-sign} results from classifying the summands in $\elm{n}{-a,b}$ by the number of negative factors.